stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 The current versions of PowerShell include features to install extra modules from remote repositories.
 By default, the public [PowerShell Gallery](http://www.powershellgallery.com) is configured as a repository.

 To write and debug PowerShell scripts, install the [Visual Studio Code](https://code.visualstudio.com) editor and add the [PowerShell Language Support](https://marketplace.visualstudio.com/items?itemname=ms-vscode.powershell) extension.
 This extension includes support for the [Pester](https://github.com/pester/Pester) testing framework, and [PSScriptAnalyzer](https://www.powershellgallery.com/packages/PSScriptAnalyzer), which is the recommended static code analyzer for PowerShell.
+Use [Plaster](https://github.com/PowerShell/Plaster) to generate new projects from standard templates.

 # Running Scripts #